Member Handbook

 9. Obtaining an order from the beneficiary’s physician for all needed medical supplies and specialized equipment.

-10. Supporting the beneficiary in obtaining all needed information to make an informed choice of provider within the Trillium network, inclusive of notifying the Trillium Network Management Department if providers are needed outside of the current Trillium Network.
+10. Supporting the beneficiary in obtaining all needed information to make an informed choice of provider within the (Insert name of PIHP) network, inclusive of notifying the (Insert name of PIHP) Network Management Department if providers are needed outside of the current (Insert name of PIHP) Network

 Back to Top ▲